-RSV vaccines may be linked to rare nerve disorder, health officials say
+RSV vaccines may link to rare nerve disorder, CDC reveals

 CDC cautions about two new RSV vaccines

-The Centers for Disease Control and Prevention (CDC) is doing research to determine whether or if there is a connection between two new vaccines against respiratory syncytial virus (RSV) and an uncommon condition of the brain system that affects older persons in the United States.
+The Centers for Disease Control and Prevention (CDC) is conducting research to determine whether there is a connection between two new vaccines against respiratory syncytial virus (RSV) and an uncommon condition of the brain system that affects older persons in the United States.

-More than twenty occurrences of Guillain-Barre syndrome (GBS), a disorder that causes muscle weakness and paralysis, have been reported among the more than 9.5 million individuals who have received the immunizations.
+More than twenty cases of Guillain-Barre syndrome (GBS), a disorder that causes muscle weakness and paralysis, have been reported among the more than 9.5 million individuals who have received the immunizations.
 This information is the basis for the investigation.
-The number of instances is more than anticipated, but it is not sufficient to demonstrate a causative connection, according to those in charge of health.
+The number of instances is more than anticipated, but according to those in charge of health, more is needed to demonstrate a causative connection.

-Vaccine safety official at the Centers for Disease Control and Prevention (CDC) Dr. Tom Shimabukuro stated that the statistics indicate a possible elevated risk of GBS in RSV vaccine recipients aged 60 and older, which requires additional investigation.
+A vaccine safety official at the Centers for Disease Control and Prevention (CDC), Dr. Tom Shimabukuro, stated that the statistics indicate a possible elevated risk of GBS in RSV vaccine recipients aged 60 and older, which requires additional investigation.
 He advised individuals to discuss the vaccination with their primary care physicians before receiving it.

-In a statement, representatives from both Pfizer and GSK stated that they were undertaking studies to determine the likelihood of GBS being caused by vaccines and monitoring the safety of their respective vaccines.
-According to them, the safety signal was complicated and might be affected by a variety of different characteristics.
+Representatives from Pfizer and GSK issued statements stating that they were undertaking studies to determine the likelihood of GBS being caused by vaccines and monitoring the safety of their respective vaccines.
+According to them, the safety signal was complicated and might be affected by various characteristics.

 Officials from the Centers for Disease Control and Prevention (CDC) have stated that the immunizations have avoided thousands of hospitalizations and hundreds of fatalities caused by RSV.
 They also stated that the advantages of vaccination outweigh the potential hazards.